gobbez/DjangoAPI/README.md

 # DjangoAPI + AI Python Questions
-Some useful Django API for backend development and AI-generated question for Python&Django study!
+Some useful Django API for backend development and AI-generated questions for Python&Django study!

 ### Updates
 21/02 = Added Ollama LLM chatbot to dynamically generate Python questions in the table